 Shame survives in secrecy.
 It grows when you can't get perspective on it.
 So talk about it.
 Find a trusted other and tell them that you are feeling less than, not good enough, ignored, undervalued, not pretty enough, not clever enough, not protected, or any of the other shame feelings you have.
 Talking about that feeling carves out the time and space that you need to start processing it, to start measuring the evidence against the reality.
 And doing it with trusted others allows you to get the perspective that your own negative self talk won't let you have.
 And if you see someone else struggling with shame, help them to carve the space and time out in their relationship with you to talk about the feelings of not being enough, and help them to gain perspective by testing the evidence with them.

 Shame has huge implications for individuals ability to meet their potential, to achieve in both your professional and personal life and so it merits thinking about what your pattern of behaviour is when you experience shame and how you process it, whether you carve out time and space for perspective.
 If you want to know more about shame, and how it impacts on a child's ability to learn and reach their potential, then reach out for a conversation about our restorative workshops and online training at firstname.lastname@example.org

 Ever felt like your child has just unloaded a full artillery of bullets on your head just because you ran out of ketchup?
+Ever felt like the student in front of you hates you as he unloads reams of words that even the Urban Dictionary would have difficulty putting in print?
 Has it left you reeling?
 Bewildered?
 At a total loss as to what to do, say or feel?

 Developing emotional intelligence in children can be an overwhelming and daunting journey.
 But so crucial in creating well adapted, strong and capable children.